Test Complete

 The physiology of cells and the chemical reactions that take place follow the laws of chemistry and physics.

-Chemical elements found in the body are 99% made up from six elements:
+Chemical elements found in the body are 99% made up of six elements:

 Only about 0.85% is made up of another five elements: